-- Engage in applied social research that uncovers new knowledge and generates critical analysis and theoretical development, and offers counter-perspectives to the dominant narratives on the Palestinian experience in Israel.
+- To engage in applied social research and critical work, generating counter-perspectives to dominant narratives on the Palestinian experience in Israel.

-- Undertake research projects that serve the cause of equal and collective rights and democratic citizenship.
+- To undertake research projects that serve the cause of collective rights, equality and democratic citizenship.

-- Generate informed and thoughtful discussion among academics, public figures, and the public at large on key issues affecting Palestinian society.
+- To inspire informed and thoughtful discussion among academics, public figures, and the public at large on key issues effecting Palestinian society.

-- Provide a comprehensive source of credible research and information and inspire further research on the Palestinian condition for use by scholars, think tanks, policy makers, civil society, and the concerned public, both locally and internationally.
+- To act as a source of credible research and information on the Palestinian condition, to be built on by scholars, think tanks, policy makers, civil society actors, and the interested public, both locally and internationally.

-- Examine political, economic, and social processes in Israeli society in general and as they relate to Israeli-Palestinian relations in particular.
+- To examine political, economic, and social processes in Israeli society in general, and how they link into Israeli-Palestinian relations in particular.

-- Offer a much-needed home for Palestinian academics in the social sciences and humanities, both locally and throughout the exile, to discuss ideas, receive support, mentor junior scholars, and advance their scholarship.
+- To offer a much-needed home for Palestinian academics in the social sciences and humanities, both locally and in exile, where they can discuss ideas, receive support, mentor junior scholars, and advance their scholarship.

-- Guide, inspire, and educate the next generation of Palestinian scholars working in the social sciences and humanities.
+- To guide, inspire, and educate the next generation of Palestinian scholars working in the social sciences and humanities.